Lucasn24/RageScroll/README.md

 ## Audio

-Celebration audio is played after finishing a break.
+Celebration audio plays after finishing a break.
 If you add your own sound file in assets/, it must be exposed via web accessible resources in manifest.json.

 ## File Structure (High Level)